ullasbc02/WeCureIT/README.md

 If you encounter any issues:
 1. Check the [Common Issues](#-common-issues--solutions) section
-2. Run the database test: `node test-database.js`
-3. Open an issue on GitHub
+2. Open an issue on GitHub

 ---